Luka-Abey/Bai_La/README.md

 And many more, look into [markdown](https://www.markdownguide.org/cheat-sheet) or just use html elements :octocat:

-#### Contributions
+### Contributions
-This project aims to be as open sourcable as possible.
+This project aims to be open source and community led.
 Feel free to open any issues, and send PRs.
-Check the project boards for the current todos.
+Check the [projects](https://github.com/Luka-Abey/socialLife/projects/1) tab for the current todos.